bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 That's right.
 But you know, like even trolly sort of like valid questions or points are often let in because it's important to let a lot of that in.
 Just don't expect people to respond.
-You know, if, if you, if it's too out of scope, right.
+You know, if, if you, if it's too out of scope, right?
 IRC might be a better place to go ask that.
 Often the idea of the mailing list is like things that could be a little bit more constructive, they need a little broader audience, including business to be sort of purview to, or to announce, right?
 Like, hey, I have a new proposal.